Nau mai e te ao ki Māoriland!

 SUBMIT YOUR FILM

-Submissions are now open for the 5th Annual Māoriland Film Festival, which will take place from March 21 – 25, 2018 in Ōtaki, Aotearoa (New Zealand).
+Submissions are now closed for the 5th Annual Māoriland Film Festival, which will take place from March 21 – 25, 2018 in Ōtaki, Aotearoa (New Zealand).

 The selection criteria for Māoriland Film Festival include: